2024 NFL Mock Draft – Round 1 (1-16) – Charlie Campbell

 12. NFL Team Logo for Broncos Denver Broncos: Bo Nix, QB, Oregon

-Some team sources think Nix is a future starter and will go in Round 1 of the 2024 NFL Draft.
-Others think he is more of a late first-round, or early second-round pick, but quarterbacks can rise through the draft process and Nix should interview/work out well.
-Nix is an instinctive quarterback who is accurate, mobile, gets the ball out fast and knows where to go with it.
+Some NFL team sources said they thought Nix is a future starter and will go in Round 1 of the 2024 NFL Draft.
+Others said they believed he is more of a late first-round, or early second-round pick.
+Quarterbacks, however, can rise through the draft process, and Nix appears to have both interviewed and worked out well.
+Nix is an instinctive quarterback who is accurate, mobile, gets the ball out quickly, and knows where to go with it.
 While he does not have special arm talent, he shows the ability to push the ball vertically.
 Nix also has developed field vision to go through progressions, can recognize coverage and anticipate.
 Sources said they feel Nix could be productive in a variety of offenses and is not just the robotic product of a college system.
 From a physical-talent perspective, some team sources shared they feel Nix (6-2, 217) has a better skill set than other NFL starters like Baker Mayfield, Sam Howell and Kenny Pickett.

 Nix completed 77 percent of his passes in 2023 for 4,508 yards, 45 touchdowns and three interceptions.
 He totaled six rushing touchdowns as well.
 The Auburn transfer had an ugly start to the 2022 season against Georgia, but he played better over the course of the season.
 In 2022, he completed 72 percent of his passes for 3,593 yards, 29 touchdowns and seven interceptions.
 Nix also ran for 14 touchdowns.
 His 2022 stat line was a big improvement in his passing production over his three seasons at Auburn.